-- (3) Section 3314.3 is amended to read as follows: - (a) Section 3314.3 Where required.
-In buildings of combustible construction required to have automatic sprinkler system by Section 903, automatic sprinkler system shall be installed prior to construction exceeding 40 feet in height above the lowest level of fire department vehicle access.
-Such automatic sprinkler system shall be extended as construction progresses to within one floor of the highest point of construction having secured decking or flooring. - (4) Section 3314.4 is amended to read as follows: - (a) Section 3314.4 Buildings being demolished.
+- 4.2. (a) Section 3314.3 Where required.
+In buildings of combustible construction required to have automatic sprinkler system by Section 903, automatic sprinkler system shall be installed prior to construction exceeding 4012 feet in height above the lowest level of fire department vehicle access.
+Such automatic sprinkler system shall be extended as construction progresses to within one floor of the highest point of construction having secured decking or flooring. with tamper sensors and security wires on top - (4) Section 3314.4 is amended to read as follows: - (a) Section 3314.4 Buildings being demolished.
 Where a building is being demolished and an automatic sprinkler system is existing within such a building, such automatic sprinkler system shall be maintained in an operable condition so as to be available for use by the fire department.
 Such automatic sprinkler system shall be demolished with the building but shall not be demolished more than one floor below the floor being demolished. - (5) Section 3314.5 is amended to read as follows: - (a) Section 3314.5 Detailed requirements.
-Automatic sprinkler systems shall be installed in accordance with the provisions of Section 903. - (6) Section 3318 Asbestos Removal is added to read as follows: - (a) Section 3318.1 General.
+Automatic sprinkler systems shall be installed in accordance with the provisions of Section 903. - 3.
+(6) Section 3318 Security guards, full-time 24/7 presence on-site, to perform fire watch and patrols - 4.
+Detection check points located throughout the buildings for fire watch and patrol verification - 5.
+Security camera coverage throughout the site with motion detection notifications - 6.
+Identify measures taken to prevent tampering with security cameras and motion sensors - 7.
+Necessary lighting throughout the project site - 3) Section 3319 Asbestos Removal is added to read as follows:

+(a) Section 3318 - a) 3319.1 General.
 Operations involving removal of asbestos or asbestos-containing materials from buildings shall be in accordance with Section 3318.
+3319.

-Exception: Section 3318 does not apply to the removal of asbestos from:
+Exception: Section 33183319 does not apply to the removal of asbestos from: